Arns Innovations summary

 Portfolio layer

-Create semantic schema, common route logic, and portfolio navigation patterns that operate across all public listings.
+Create common semantic schema, route logic, and navigation patterns that can operate consistently across public listings.

 4